 When was the last time you washed your curtains?
-You’ll be surprised to know how frequently do home linens need to be cleaned.
-They come in contact with food, dead skin cells, dirt, grime and pollution and need to be changed regularly.
+You’ll be surprised to know how frequently home linens need to be cleaned.
+They come in contact with food, dead skin cells, dirt, grime and pollution, and they need to be changed regularly.
 Follow this guide on when to wash bed sheets and other linen to keep your home dust and germ-free.

 Bath towels are not as clean and fresh as you think.
 After every use, the damp towels become a breeding ground for microbes.
 Wash them after every 3-4 uses to prevent odour and infections.
 You will need to wash them even more frequently if you work out regularly or sweat a lot.